 Finally when thinking about risk allocation, do you want to make it one-sided so that liability falls on the other guy.
 Or do you want to make the liability for all narrow to reduce the incentive to sue.
 Whatever option you adopt you need to ask whether the benefit you hope to achieve by the deal is worth that risk you are assuming.

 Here are a few tips for effective drafting.

 The Internet Has Changed the Meaning of Some of the Words We Use In Licenses

 Here are two examples.
 In the pre-internet days, TV rights meant distribution of programming content to your TV, maybe even one that had rabbit ears.
-But a provider of TV programming can now deliver it in a number of ways including by (a) cable; (b) satellite; (c) free streaming; (d) subscription; (e) pay-per-view; (d) video on demand; (f) internet broadband and (g) through your computer via a Slingbox, to name a few.
-So if you your deal gives you only TV rights you may find yourself in a costly fight trying to determine whether those rights go beyond the traditional means of distribution.
+But a provider of TV programming can now deliver it in a number of ways including by (a) cable; (b) satellite; (c) streaming; (d) subscription; (e) pay-per-view; (d) video on demand; (f) internet broadband and (g) through your computer via a Slingbox, to name a few.
+So if your deal gives you only TV rights you may find yourself in a costly fight trying to determine whether those rights go beyond the traditional means of distribution.

-Suggestions on the Use of Shall
+Suggestions on the Use of “Shall”

 The problem is that agreements sometime don’t use “shall” all the time.
 So the agreement might provide: “You shall deliver the source code to Mr. X and you will make it available to Mr. Y.” The obligation with respect to Mr. X is clear but what about with respect to Mr. Y. In other words, are you equally obligated to make the code available to Mr. Y?
 You probably are but why create any ambiguity.
-Use “shall” when you are attempting to create a party’s legal obligation and use “will” when the subject is not one of the parties and you are speaking about a future occurrence.
+Use “shall” when you are attempting to create a party’s legal obligation and use “will” when the subject is not one of the parties and instead speaks about a future occurrence.
 For instance, say “the parties shall sign the releases today and the releases will become effective tomorrow.”